top of page

 2. Add your attributes: Now label each section with one of the eight attributes listed above.

 With a clear understanding of your responses, you can see where your confidence shines and where it needs a little TLC.
-Now, you can craft a plan of action that utilises where you are most confident and boosts it in the areas that need nurturing.
+Now, you can craft a plan of action that utilises your strengths and builds on them in the areas that need nurturing.
 Below are some tips for each attribute to help you get started.

 Increase Your Confidence With These Practical Tips

-Self-Esteem: Spend some time with yourself and pay attention to how your inner dialogue speaks to you, are you encouraging positive self-talk?
-If not, you can challenge your negative self-talk by using affirmations and mantras as part of your daily routine and being your cheerleader.
+Self-Esteem: Spend some time with yourself and pay attention to how your inner dialogue speaks to you.
+Are you encouraging positive self-talk?
+If not, you can challenge your negative self-talk by incorporating affirmations and mantras into your daily routine and by being your own cheerleader.
 It doesn’t have to be the complete opposite, but an affirmation that feels good to you and makes you feel confident, even if it’s just a quote from Pinterest.

 Self-Worth: Start by looking at your habits.
 Are you compassionate with yourself?
 Do you often critique yourself and compare yourself to others?
 Do you minimise your needs for the comfort of others?
-Once you have identified how you treat yourself, you can begin to challenge your thoughts and behaviours and treat yourself the same way you treat others.
-You can also practice being assertive when asking for what you want, setting boundaries with others and doing things to take care of yourself.
+Once you have identified how you treat yourself, you can begin to challenge your thoughts and behaviours and treat yourself as you would treat others.
+You can also practice being assertive when asking for what you want, setting boundaries with others, and taking care of yourself.

 Social Confidence: The key to growing your social confidence is gradually pushing yourself out of your comfort zone.
 This could be anything from going somewhere with a large group of people, doing something you’ve never done or making a decision for yourself in a social setting, especially if that’s not something you’re used to.